lephisto/tesla-apiscraper/README.md

 This can be hosted on any System that's capable of running InfluxDB, Grafana and Python.
 In this short guide I assume you're using a Debian'ish OS.
 It can run on a dedicated Linuxserver out there on the Internets or on your home Raspberry Pi.

+## Features

+- Capable of handling multiple Vehicles in one Tesla Account
+- Extended Sleep support: Car will fall asleep after certain time of no charging and no driving.
+Monitoring will continue withing 60 Seconds on car usage.

 ## Screenshots

 ![Driving Dashboard](https://raw.githubusercontent.com/lephisto/tesla-apiscraper/master/screenshots/driving_dash.png)